0xf0xy/Write-ups/THM/Lo-Fi/Lo-Fi.md

 <br>

 ## 🧠 Intro
 Welcome to **Lo-Fi**, where we’ll be exploring **LFI (Local File Inclusion)**.
-This vulnerability happens when an application allows users to include files on the server through the browser — usually due to unsafe handling of URL parameters.
+This vulnerability happens when an application allows users to include files on the server through the browser—usually due to unsafe handling of URL parameters.

 *Get into the Lo-Fi vibe and deploy your machine!* 🎧